gijsvdbeuken/Portfolio-S3/Explanation-learning-outcomes.md

   <tr>
   <td align="left">Web Application</td>
   <td align="left">You design and build user-friendly, full-stack web applications</td>
-  <td align="left">User friendly: You apply best practices when creating user interfaces and basic user experience testing and development techniques.
+  <td align="left">User friendly: You apply best practices when creating user interfaces and basic user experience testing and development techniques. <br><br>

 Full-stack: You design and build a full stack application using a commonly accepted front end Javascript framework and back end application implementing relevant communication protocols, persistence of data by usage of ORM and addressing asynchronous communication issues.